Evaluating Simplification Algorithms for Interpretability of Time Series Classification

 \begin{definition} To evaluate the usefulness of a simplification algorithm $A$ for interpretability of a TSC $C_D$, we introduce the following metrics.
 Let $P$ be a representative subset of inputs, chosen randomly according to the expected distribution of inputs to $C_D$, and let these original inputs have length $n$:

-\begin{itemize} \item Complexity: : $\frac{1}{n}\frac{1}{|P|}\sum_{ts \in P} ||A(ts)||+1$, the expected number of time points kept in the simplification, as a fraction of the length of the original \item Loyalty: $\frac{1}{|P|}|\{ts \in P: C_D(ts)=C_D(A(ts)) \}|$, the expected probability that the simplification has the same classification as the original \item Kappa loyalty: $\frac{p_0-p_e}{1-p_e}$ where $p_0$ is the relative observed agreement, and $p_e$ is the hypothetical probability of chance agreement \end{itemize} \end{definition}
+\begin{itemize} \item Complexity: : $\frac{1}{n}\frac{1}{|P|}\sum_{ts \in P} ||A(ts)||+1$, the expected number of time points kept in the simplification, as a fraction of the length of the original \item Loyalty: $\frac{1}{|P|}|\{ts \in P: C_D(ts)=C_D(A(ts)) \}|$, the expected probability that the simplification has the same classification as the original \item Kappa loyalty: $\frac{p_0-p_e}{1-p_e}$ where $p_0=\frac{1}{|P|}\sum_{ts \in P}1[C_D(ts)=C_D(A(ts))]$ is the relative observed agreement, and $p_e=\sum_{c \in C} P_{CD}(c) \cdot P_{CD(AC)}(c)$ is the hypothetical probability of chance agreement \end{itemize} \end{definition}

 Thus complexity is a value between $\frac{2}{n}$ (when all simplifications of instances in $P$ are on a single segment) and $1$ (when all simplifications are the trivial one which does not remove any time step from the original), while loyalty is a value between 0 (when all simplifications are classified by $C_D$ as different from the original ones) and 1 (when complete agreement, all simplifications are classified the same as the original ones).
-The Kappa loyalty \cite{Coh60} will have a maximum value of 1 when we have complete agreement, a value of 0 if the agreement is no better than chance, and below 0 if a tendency for different classes.
-Cohen's Kappa was used as a performance metric as it accounts for agreement occurring by chance, providing a more robust measure than accuracy, particularly in the presence of class imbalance.
+The Kappa loyalty \citep{Coh60} will have a maximum value of 1 when we have complete agreement, a value of 0 if the agreement is no better than chance, and below 0 if a tendency for different classes.
+Kappa was used as a performance metric as it accounts for agreement occurring by chance, providing a more robust measure than accuracy, particularly in the presence of class imbalance.